-Mackenzie is the 14th-placer of Total Drama Revolution, known for having a very cheery and friendly personality and being a character who readers wanted to have a second chance after being unceremoniously booted early.
+Mackenzie is the 14th-placer of Total Drama Revolution, known for having a very cheery and friendly personality and being a character who readers wanted to have a second chance after her unceremoniously early boot.

 - A-Cup Angst: Arthur implies she has this, word-for-word.

 - Dark and Troubled Past: Mackenzie has one of these, which was one of the few reasons she was brought back.

 - Flat Character: She's one of the 'boring girls' returning, and the only who not to make it to the merge, being as forgettable as her first time on the show.